jepuli124/CaptSolarSpagettiBotti/README.md

 `ai_logger.critical("message")` for the different levels of urgency in the log messages.

-Please note that there is a timeout of (tick_time - 100) milliseconds for the function.
+Please note that there is a timeout of (tick_time - 50) milliseconds for the function.
 This ensures the wrapper can send a command every tick.

+# Models

+Model data can be found in MODELS.md